gtim/svelte-chess/README.md

 * `reason`: `checkmate`, `stalemate`, `repetition`, `insufficient material` or `fifty-move rule`.
 * `result`: 1 for White win, 0 for Black win, or 0.5 for a draw.

+A `uci` event is emitted when Stockfish, if enabled, sends a UCI message.

 Example listening for `move` and `gameOver` events ([REPL](https://svelte.dev/repl/6fc2874d1a594d76aede4834722e4f83?version=3.59.1)):

     <script>